 Build magnet powered toy cars and race them! try different size magnets and cars to see which work the best.

 Build a castle with a working drawbridge.

-Design a paper spinner which takes more than 10 seconds to reach the ground.
+Design a falling paper spinner which takes more than 10 seconds to reach the ground.
 These are super easy to make and brilliant fun.
 The small ones spin fast and the large ones very slowly.

 Design and build a water slide using kitchen foil.